 Election Information & Forms

 The Village of Oakfield is split into two wards divided by Main Street.
 Ward 1 is from the north boundary of the village to the south boundary and from Main Street to the west boundary of the village.
 Ward 2 is from the north boundary of the village to the south boundary and from Main Street to the east boundary of the village.
 Both wards vote at one polling place located in the Community Center.
 Village polls open at 7:00 a.m. and close at 8:00 p.m.
 The Village of Oakfield does have voter registration, and voter registration is open up to and including election day.
-You can download the voter registration form and instructions here (this form is fillable).
+You can register to vote online here .
 A voter may use his/her driver's license as proof of residency as long as the address is current.
 Proof of residency can also be a utility bill, rental lease, bank statement or some other document that includes the elector's name and address and is a current statement.
 Any questions regarding elections, ballots, or registering to vote, may be directed to the Village Clerk at 583-4400.

 If you are interested in the voting process or would like to help out on election day, please contact the Village Clerk.
 Every two years Election Inspectors are appointed to the position; the current appointments expire in December of 2019.
 Six hours of training are required to qualify as an election inspector.
 Training is arranged by the Village Clerk.
 Inspectors are compensated for their time and receive one meal on election day.